jundalisay/superb/content/en/research/socrates/simple-republic/book-6/chapter-2.md

-+++
+---
-title= "Philosophical Education"
+title: "Philosophical Education"
-heading= "Book 6 Chapter 2"
-date= 2015-09-09
+heading: "Chapter 2 of Book 6"
+date: 2015-09-28
-image= "/covers/republic.jpg"
+image: "/covers/republic.jpg"
-description= "The perfect State would be eyed with jealousy and was difficult to attain.
-The rulers must be investigated from the very beginning" linkf= "/research/socrates/simple-republic/book-6/chapter-3/" linkftext= "Chapter 3" linkb= "/research/socrates/simple-republic/book-6/chapter-1/" linkbtext= "Chapter 1" icon= "/icons/soc.png"
+description: "The perfect State would be eyed with jealousy and was difficult to attain.
+The rulers must be investigated from the very beginning"
-+++
+author: "Socrates"
+icon: "/icons/soc.png"
+---

 ## The Characteristics of Guardians

 {{< r a="Adeimantus" >}}
-Adeimantus= Which of the current governments are adapted to philosophy?
+Which of the current governments are adapted to philosophy?
 {{< /r >}}

 {{< l a="Socrates" >}}